 Unlike other types of saunas, infrared lamp saunas penetrate the skin and heat the body from the inside-out.
 They’re believed to reach deep inside the body and produce a heat that can be concentrated in a small area, which is why they don’t cause heat around the room.

-Another study published in the Journal of The Japanese Circulation Society backs up that research, as the study found that infrared sauna treatment can help patients who have heart arrhythmias and suffer from chronic heart failure.
+Another study published in the Journal of the Japanese Circulation Society backs up that research.
+The study found that infrared sauna treatment can help patients who have heart arrhythmias and suffer from chronic heart failure.
 Repeated treatments with a 60 degrees Celsius sauna improved functioning of the heart and lowered incidence of ventricular arrhythmias.

 2. Helps Lower Chronic Pain, Including Pain from Arthritis

-4. Improves Quality of Life and Overall Well-Being
+4. May Improve Quality of Life and Overall Well-Being

 For many years, patients suffering from chronic pains have used thermal heating treatments to find relief.
 Studies have found that regular and repeated thermal therapies are promising methods for lowering chronic pain that can interfere with quality of life without the need for medications.

-Researchers from Nishi Kyusyu University in Japan found that infrared sauna heat therapy might work even better to lift someone’s mood and well-being when coupled with other holistic treatments such as cognitive behavioral therapy and exercise rehabilitation.
+Researchers from Nishikyushu University in Japan found that infrared sauna heat therapy might work even better to lift someone’s mood and well-being when coupled with other holistic treatments, such as cognitive behavioral therapy and exercise rehabilitation.

 Their 2005 study split 46 patients with chronic pain into two groups, one receiving multidisciplinary treatments without infrared heat therapy and the other receiving all forms of treatment (cognitive behavioral therapy, rehabilitation and exercise therapy, and repeated thermal therapy using far-infrared ray dry saunas).
 Therapy treatments were performed once a day for four weeks, and results were tracked immediately after treatment and then again two years after discharge.